LintraMax/SourceAFIS-Android/README.md

 # SourceAFIS Port for Android

-Ported from https://sourceafis.machinezoo.com/ to run on Android.
+[SourceAFIS](https://sourceafis.machinezoo.com/) project ported from https://github.com/LintraMax/SourceAFIS-Android to run on Android.
-This is version `3.4.0` of original SourceAFIS Java version.
+This is version `3.10.0` of original SourceAFIS Java version.

+## Warning
+`FingerprintImage.java` and `ImageDecoder.java` are not ported due its complexity, and we don't need it.

 # Installation